-If your living situation is going to change, please send us an email at firstname.lastname@example.org to speak with a counselor.
+If your living situation is going to change, please contact us to report your housing status.

-Aid eligibility is determined by many factors such as, income, number of people in the family, number of siblings attending college, etc. This is calculated based information you and your family provide on the FAFSA, which can change each year.
-If you feel nothing has changed, contact our financial aid office.
+Aid eligibility is determined by many factors such as, adjusted gross income, assets, etc. This is calculated based on information you and your family provide on the FAFSA, which can change each year.
+If you feel nothing has changed, contact our office.

-The amount of aid each person gets is calculated as the difference between the cost of attending a school and the Expected Family Contribution (EFC).
+The amount of aid each person receives is calculated as the difference between the annual cost of attending a school and the Expected Family Contribution (EFC) for the 2023-2024 award year, or the Student Aid Index (SAI) for the 2024-2025 award year.
 Other colleges and universities are likely to have different costs as well as different amounts of financial aid to offer to students.

-Differences between you and a sibling if both attend UMD could be from your earnings/assets.
-It may also be that you are at different grade levels.
+Differences between you and a sibling, if both attend UMD, could be from your earnings/assets.
+It may also be that you are at different academic grade levels.

 You may have to pay back some or all of your financial aid if you drop credit hours.
 We have a minimum credit level required for aid eligibility.
-See Satisfactory Academic Progress.
+Review our Withdrawal & Financial Aid page, as well as the Satisfactory Academic Progress policy for more information.

-If you will be attending as a part-time student or if you are considering dropping a class, it is important to discuss it with an OSFA staff member first: contact us.
+If you will be attending as a part-time student or if you are considering dropping a class, it is important to contact our office and discuss with an OSFA staff member first.

 Sorry, we do not offer discounts to children whose parents graduated from UMD.